 In most cases, you have until your next payday to repay the loan and the fee.
 However, some offer longer terms that can last a month or so.

 If you recently took out a payday advance, you need to pay it back as soon as you can.
 And with the following guide, we can help you do just that.

 Let’s review 10 ways you can repay your payday advance quickly.

 1. Set Up Automatic Repayment

 It’s easy to forget bill dates, but, with automatic payments, you won’t have to remember.
-In fact, many payday advance companies require applicants to have a bank account for this purpose.
+In fact, many payday advance companies require customers to have a bank account for this purpose.

 You can set it up so that your loan is repaid the same day your direct deposit hits your account.
 This way, you don’t forget about the loan.

 Late fees will accumulate if you miss your scheduled repayment.

 It’s better to repay your loan than take out another if you need more money to cover your monthly expenses.
 Just be careful not to end up in the payday advance loop, where you have to continuously borrow money to make ends meet.

 It’s a lot harder to save money in an era where it’s so easy to spend it.
 You can purchase a new car using your smartphone or book a hotel using a tablet.
 You can have items shipped right to your doorstep without leaving the comfort of your home.